 - Right-click on the Windows Start button to bring up the power menu.

 - Select Device Manager from the list before expanding the ‘Sound, video and game controllers’ category.

 - Right-click on your default device and select Update Driver from the context menu.

 - Now, click on the ‘Search automatically for updated driver software’ link and the system will begin to scan for the latest drivers.

 - If the computer does not find any, select the option to use Windows Update to check for the latest drivers.

 - Choose the Browse my computer for driver software option in Step 4 if you’ve already downloaded the latest compatible drivers from the manufacture’s website.

-Alternatively, you can install a trusted driver updater software to do the dirty work.
+Alternatively, for ease and efficiency, you can utilize a trusted driver updater software to manage updates.
 Such programs are designed to work in the background keeping all your system’s device drivers up to date.
 This type of utility makes sure you don’t miss an essential driver update.

 Reinstall the Audio Device

 If you’ve identified the affected audio device, you can uninstall the driver from the system.
 Reboot the computer and Windows will reinstall compatible drivers for the device.